 Second, choose the way of creating copy for your pages, whether you have an in-house writer or you’ll hire a copywriter.
 Think carefully of your needs and budget and decide if you’ll build a team of in-house writers that work for you full time (those can be found on Wuzzuf and LinkedIn) or if you’ll hire the services of a freelance copywriter or contract with a copywriting agency on a job-by-job basis (those can be found on Fiverr, Upwork, and Clutch).

 Put your copy to the test to see how effective it is to the target audience and people react to it.

-Elements you can test on your website include headlines, sub-headlines, call to actions, title tags, meta-description, and some more.
+Elements you can test on your website include headlines, sub-headlines, call to action, title tags, meta-description, and some more.

 Test your page’s CTR on Google to find out how effective your title tag and meta-description are.

-How many people click your Call to Action button shows how effective it actually is.
+How many people click your Call to Action button shows how effective it is.